liferay/alloy-ui/resources/create-module/README.md

-You can run .create.sh and it will create all of the directories and files for you that you need to have.
+You can run `.create.sh` and it will create all of the directories and files for you that you need to have.

 So here is how developing a new component might go:
-Navigate to resources/create-module/ and run
+Navigate to `resources/create-module/` and run:

 	./create.sh aui-new-component

 This will create a directory called "aui-new-component" inside of src (with the build.* files and sub-directories files), like so:

 	src/
 		assets/
 			aui-new-component-core.css